JJ/granada-off/text/geekery.md

 # Assorted geekery

 Geeks travel too.
 And when we arrive to some place we are, sometimes, less interested in watching old stones than in tech meetings, little museums with engineering feats, or science related places.

->I remember, for instance, seeing and playing a Theremin in a small electricity museum in Barranco, Lima.
-That was the only time I have been able to do so.
-Air and space museums in Madrid, war museums in Poland, Vienna and London, all those, are kind of really *off* the beaten track and also in the suburbs, because there are only so many places downtown where you can squeeze a few tanks and a bomber plane.
+>I remember, for instance, seeing and playing a Theremin in a small
+>electricity museum in Barranco, Lima.
+That was the only time I have
+>been able to do so.
+Air and space museums in Madrid, war museums in
+>Poland, Vienna and London, all those, are kind of really *off* the
+>beaten track and also in the suburbs, because there are only so many
+>places downtown where you can squeeze a few tanks and a bomber
+>plane.

-We have that in Granada, starting with the behemoth [Parque de las Ciencias](Parque de las Ciencias), which is the subject of jokes for its constant expansion, filling now more than a park, a whole block.
-You can very well spend the whole day there, devoting half day in the temporal exhibitions and then proceed to the rest: the aviary, planetary and many other things ending with *ary*.
-Really a nice place and a source of learning if you can just stand the yelling herds of kids that abound there.
-Also, since budget for these places is always kind of tight, a showcase for retro computing if there was one: check out some of the vintage IBM and Apple computers that are the engines of some of the rides, which, in some cases, have not been upgraded since the nineties.
+We have that in Granada, starting with the behemoth [Parque de las Ciencias](Parque de las Ciencias) or sciences museum, which is the subject of jokes for its constant expansion, filling now more than a park, which is what its name means in Spanish, a whole block.
+You can very well spend the whole day there, or even a whole weekend, devoting half day in the temporal exhibitions area and then proceed to the rest: the aviary, planetary and many other things ending with *ary*.
+It is really a nice and family friendly place and a source of learning if you can just stand the yelling herds of kids that abound there.
+Also, since budget for these places is always kind of tight, it is a showcase for retro computing if there was one: check out some of the vintage IBM and Apple computers that are the engines of some of the rides, which, in some cases, have not been upgraded since the nineties.
 Why should they?
 They work like a charm.

-Even if you are not visiting the Museum itself, the lobby and free areas are a place designed to stay.
-Take a selfie with Einstein, and then proceed to the gift shop, which is probably the geekiest toy shop in Granada.
+Even if you are not visiting the museum itself, the lobby and free areas are a place designed to stay.
+Enter through the "new" gate, the one that is farther away from the city center, and take a selfie with Einstein, and then proceed to the gift shop, which is probably the geekiest toy shop in Granada.
 Besides lots of interesting science books you will not able to find anywhere else, you can buy lots of very interesting solar